-If you were to compare a smaller-framed woman to a tall and broad man and discovered that they both took the same dose of the same prescription, you’d probably be pretty confused.
-Doesn’t your size make a difference when it comes to how many pills you take?
+If you were to compare a smaller-framed person to a tall and broad person and discovered that they both took the same dose of the same prescription, you’d probably be pretty confused.
+Doesn’t your size make a difference when it comes to the dosage of a medication you take?

 The answer is complex, but for most common pharmaceuticals, a “one size fits all” approach actually works out just fine for adults (the dosages of many medications for children are based on weight).
 When drugs are approved by the FDA for public use, they are assigned a therapeutic index.
-This means that the effectiveness of the medication is weighed against the potential side effects, and a proper dosing quantity is then established.
+This means that the effectiveness of the medication is weighed against the potential side effects, and a proper dosage is then established.

-Most drugs have a high therapeutic index to account for variations in height and weight, so most adults are able to take a generalized dose without experiencing negative effects.
-Some medications naturally have a lower therapeutic index and in these instances, more care is exercised by prescribing physicians.
+Many drugs have a high therapeutic index to account for variations in height and weight, so most adults are able to take a generalized dose without experiencing negative effects.
+Some medications naturally have a lower (also called narrow) therapeutic index and in these instances, more care is exercised by prescribing physicians.
 Monitoring may be required, for example, with a blood thinner like Coumadin (warfarin).

 While a patient’s body size may not play a huge part in issuing prescriptions, that rule only applies to adults.
 Children are in a category all their own and their smaller bodies react differently to certain medications.
 Although these younger individuals will need specific consideration at the doctor’s office, another group does as well.

 Ideally, it’s every doctor’s goal to issue a prescription to a patient and have their symptoms dissipate without them incurring too many side effects.
 However as we age, our risk of negative reactions increases—putting older adults in their own category as well.
 While part of the issue comes with the natural tendency of older individuals to have multiple medical needs and thus multiple medications, normal aging also plays a role.

-An increase in body fat and a decrease in memory, kidney and liver function, body fluids, and digestive system functions all affect how well one’s body can handle a specific prescription.
-Those who are older need to ensure they have clear communication with their physician before they blindly begin taking any and all medications they’re prescribed.
+An increase in body fat and a decrease in memory, kidney, and liver function, body fluids, and digestive system functions all affect how well one’s body can handle a specific prescription.
+Those who are older need to ensure they have clear communication with their physician about all the medications and supplements they are taking.

-Whether you’re currently on prescription drugs or you’ll be visiting your physician soon for an issue that’s been plaguing you, it’s important to remember that you have a say when it comes to the pharmaceuticals that are recommended for you.
+Whether you’re currently on prescription drugs or you’ll be visiting your physician soon, it’s important to remember that you have a say when it comes to the pharmaceuticals that are recommended for you.
 Clear communication and appropriate expectations are crucial for you to maintain your health.

-Varying options are available based upon your needs including taking lower doses, switching to or from generic medications, or finding alternative therapies that your doctor recommends.
-At the end of the day, you are your own best advocate for what goes into your body.
+Varying options are available based upon your needs including adjusting doses, switching to or from generic medications, or finding alternative therapies.
+Always discuss any issues with your healthcare provider—never try to adjust or change a medication on your own.